-Step 1: Remember, it’s your choice
+Step 1: Remember, volunteering is your choice

-• Choose something you like doing, or you want to learn to do.
+- Choose something you like doing, or you want to learn to do.
 Volunteering is a choice.

 - Choose to give time to with people, an issue, or organisation that you care about or are interested in.

-• Decide how much time you can afford each week – it’s better to start low maybe 3 hours a week and build it up if you want more.
+- Decide how much time you can afford each week – it’s better to start low maybe 3 hours a week and build it up if you want more.
 Still not sure?

 Step 2: Finding a volunteer opportunity

-We give you the volunteer opportunity details that you want, for you to then follow up yourself.
-We would advise you to ring the organisation to arrange an appointment and to ensure they are still looking for volunteers.
-If you do not get an answer please do leave a message.
+We can provide you with the volunteer opportunity details for you to then follow up.
+It’s best to call the organisation to arrange an appointment and to ensure they are still looking for volunteers.
+If you do not get an answer do leave a message.
 If you do not hear back from the organisation within 10 days please let us know and we will help you.

 Step 3: Applying to become a Volunteer

-• Provide references – usually the names of people who can comment about your suitability for voluntary work.
+- Provide references – usually the names of people who can comment about your suitability for voluntary work.

-• Disclose any criminal records.
+- Disclose any criminal records.
 This only occurs if you will be working with children or vulnerable people and, even then, only under certain circumstances.
 Having a criminal record will not necessarily bar you from working with children or other groups.
 It is always advisable to be honest about any criminal convictions or cautions that you may have.

-• Show your driving license (if you want to be a driver).
+- Show your driving license (if you want to be a driver).

 Most organisations will want to have an informal chat.
 This is for them to find out about you and you to find out about them – ask any questions you need answering.
 Some organisations will ask you to attend a more detailed interview, so they can place you where your skills, experience or knowledge can be put to best use.